The Netherlands Travel Guide

 If you want to see the gardens at Keukenhof, they’re open mid- to late-March to mid-May.
 The flowers at the gardens are set up to always be amazing, and although weather conditions can shift things, the peak is generally considered to be towards the end of April.

-Many people tie a trip to Amsterdam with a visit to the gardens, so this time of year can be busy, as well as more expensive.
+Many people combine a trip to Amsterdam with a visit to the gardens, so this time of year can be quite crowded, as well as more expensive.
 But early Spring is a beautiful time to visit, as Amsterdam feels vibrantly alive with smiling people out enjoying the canals and cafes lining them, especially on sunny days.
 The weather in spring can be a little unpredictable though, so be prepared for what it brings.

-Summer is also a a peak time, also very busy with higher prices.
+Summer is also a peak time to visit, also very busy and with higher prices.

 Languages In The Netherlands

-Dutch is the official language in the Netherlands.
-Almost 90% will be able to speak English and 70% German.
+Dutch is the official language in the Netherlands, yet 90% are noted to speak English and 70% German.

 Netherlands Travel Guide: Money Matters

 Currency: The currency is the Euro.
-The following conversation rates are from of January 1, 2024.
+The following conversation rates are from January 1, 2025.

 ATM’s: The best place to get cash is at an ATM, which are prevalent and easy to find in larger cities.
 Most Dutch owned banks do not charge fees, but the screen will alert you to fees above and beyond fees charged by your bank.
 Unfortunately, most ATM’s here will also not let you know what the exchange rate is until after the transaction, or until you look at your statement.
-ATMs at airports, hotels, and near tourist areas usually charge higher fees (convenience), so try to avoid them.
+ATMs at airports, hotels, and near tourist areas usually charge higher fees (convenience), so avoid them unless you have a no fee debit card, like Charles Schwab.
 When prompted, select the local currency (not your home currency) for the best conversion rate.
 Dutch ATMs use 4 digit pins, so if yours is longer, change it before you travel.

 Money Exchanges: Money exchanges, or Geldwisselkantoor, are the second best place to get cash.
 Look for exchanges away from airports and touristy areas for the best exchange rates.
-Banks will not exchange money unless you have an account with them.
+Most banks will not exchange money unless you have an account with them.

 Netherlands Travel Guide: Safety